Pascoe set for epic clash with Canadian rival

 Pascoe set a Paralympic record and personal best of 1min 7.77sec in the morning heats, qualifying fastest, but Mortimer responded emphatically with a world record 1:5.9 to pip Pascoe in the final.

-The former Lincoln High School student still notched a personal best of 1:6.69, an Oceania record and more than 1sec quicker than her Games record-setting time in the morning but Mortimer, who hails from Hamilton, Ontario, had a big finish after trailing Pascoe at the turn.
+The former Lincoln High School student still notched a personal best of 1:6.69, an Oceania record and more than 1sec quicker than her Games record-setting time in the morning, but Mortimer, of Hamilton, Ontario, had a big finish after trailing Pascoe at the turn.

 "Unfortunately she pipped me at the post again but I had nothing left in me," Pascoe said.